 The copper coins show Cuauhtémoc (also known as Cuauhtemotzin, Guatimozin or Guatemoc) who was an Aztec ruler of the ancient city of Tenochtitlan.
 Tenochtitlan became the seat of the growing Aztec empire in the 15th century.
 The ruins of this Aztec city Tenochtitlan are now situated in Mexico City, in Mexico.

 This treasure is another proof that there still exist so many lost treasures.
-It just takes a lot of time, patience and hard work to find them.
+It just requires time, patience, hard work and the rigth detector to find those.